lucasgmelo/100daysofcode/README.md

 <h3 id="day42">day 44-46: Cooking</h3>
 <p>These were my last days working on Cooking, for now.
 We finishid and the project is done. link here.</p>

+<h3 id="day47">day 47-51: Redux</h3>
+<p>The past days, I decided to study Redux and React Redux</p>

+<h3 id="day51">day 51-57: Digital City</h3>
+<p>I'm creating a React Application, you can check the repository right here.</p>

+<h3 id="day58">day 58-68: Next Level Week - move it</h3>
+<p>The next level week was soooo good!
+I've improved my Next js skills and I'll be in the Ignite (Rocketseat's bootcamp).
+Probably the next days will be so productive.
+For now, I'm improving the NLW application.</p>